cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ## Introduction

 I spent a couple days figuring out how to train deep learning models on Microsoft’s Windows Subsystem for Linux (WSL).
 The process was a bit of a hassle.
-While the official installation guides are adequate, there were some headaches that came up when attempting to train models.
+While the official installation guides are adequate, there were some headaches that came up during regular use.
 This post summarizes my experience making it work.

 ### What is WSL